How To Write a Creative Business Proposal That Impresses

 This is especially important if you’re applying for a business-to-consumer type job.
 It’ll demonstrate how skilled you are with modern marketing tools such as Facebook, LinkedIn, Pinterest and Twitter.

 Offer to create a presence on each social media platform for your potential client so they can get started right away without having to learn these skills themselves.
 If this isn’t realistic due to time constraints, offer to maintain the presence for a certain length of time.
+You can find LinkedIn employees or use platforms like Upwork to find people to create your presence on social media.

 4. Keep your potential client’s budget in mind as you create your proposal